Arrested in South Carolina – What to do:

 Family Members Attending the Bond Hearing

+A bond hearing should be held within 24 hours of your loved one’s arrest.
+The detention center will advise you as to the approximate time of bond court.
 Plan to arrive 30 minutes early to the jail where your loved one is being held.
 Make sure you bring a photo ID to enter the detention center.
 Also, be prepared to go through security measures upon entering the facility.
 Click here for a list of County Jails in South Carolina.

 Representation at the Criminal Bond Hearing